Bhagwan Mahaveer Sanctuary and Mollem National Park: Flora and fauna

 This sanctuary contains pristine vegetation classified as West Coast tropical evergreen forests, West Coast semi-evergreen forests and moist deciduous forests.
 The evergreen forests are mainly seen at higher altitudes and along the river banks.
 The predominant species are Terminalia, Lagerstroemia, Xylia and Dalbergia.
 The forest canopy is almost closed and the availability of grass is very limited.
 There are several perennial water sources in the sanctuary and the availability of water is not a limiting factor for wildlife.

 Plant diversity

-Bhagwan Mahaveer National Park and surrounding area harbors 722 species of flowering plants in wild belonging to 492 genera and 122 families.
-128 species of endemic plants either endemic to Western Ghats, Peninsular India or India occur in the National Park.
-Two recently described taxa viz.
-Glyphochloa veldkampii M. A. Fonseca et Janarth. and Amorphophallus commutatus (Schott) Engl. var. anmodensis Sivad. & Jaleel are strictly restricted to the National Park.
-Additionally 37 species of Pteridophytes are also found in the National Park.
+Bhagwan Mahaveer National Park and the surrounding area harbors 722 species of flowering plants in the wild, belonging to 492 genera and 122 families.
+128 species of endemic plants either endemic to the Western Ghats, Peninsular India or India occur in the park.
+Two recently described taxa, Amorphophallus commutatus var. anmodensis and Glyphochloa veldkampii, are confined to the park.
+Additionally 37 species of Pteridophytes are also found in the park.